This section includes companies involved in state violence and human rights violations as a part of occupations through:

 - Wall and Checkpoints - companies that support the system of severe travel restrictions Israel imposes on Palestinians.

 - Weapons and Military Equipment - companies that provide militant groups in Palestine/Israel with weapons and militarized equipment specifically designed for and consistently used in war crimes or attacks on civilians.

 - Discrimination - companies that discriminate against Palestinians in their services or goods, in the workplace, or by exploiting the unequal and discriminatory legal situation for their commercial benefit.

-The first three categories rely heavily on information published by Who Profits research center.
+For the first three categories, we are grateful to be able to rely on information published by Who Profits, an independent research center dedicated to exposing the role of the private sector in the Israeli occupation economy.
 However, our information is not identical.
-We do our own independent research to verify, supplement, and update the information from Who Profits.
-The two last categories are mostly based on our internal research and other sources.
+We conduct our own independent research to verify, supplement, and update the information from Who Profits.
+The two last categories are mostly based on our internal research.

 This database does not include all Israeli companies or all companies doing business in Israel, but only companies involved in specific human rights violations as part of the Israeli occupation.
 At the same time, we recognize that the Israeli occupation is not the only illegal occupation in the world, although it is the longest and deadliest one.
 It is also the only place in the world from which a call was issued by the occupied people to the international community to use economic activism tools such as boycott and divestment to help end the occupation.
 Nevertheless, we are exploring ways to incorporate other occupations into this database.